-Implementation: An outreach program will be developed that provides education strategies that enable commercial energy conservation and gas-to-electric conversions in non-residential buildings for space and water heating.
-Develop online videos targeted toward building owners and tenants that are hosted on the County's website or linked to SMUD and PG&E web interfaces.
-In addition to education, video tutorials can explain to business owners how to enroll in real time energy use monitoring tools to track energy use compared to historic levels and within the community through the EnergyStarTM Portfolio Manager, or other tools offered by third-party providers.
+An outreach program will be developed that provides education strategies that enable commercial energy conservation and gas-to-electric conversions in nonresidential buildings for space and water heating.
+Develop online videos and educational materials on energy efficiency and building electrification (including trainings, fact sheets, and/or information on available incentives) targeted toward building owners and tenants that are hosted on the County's website or linked to SMUD and Pacific Gas and Electric Company (PG&E) web interfaces.
+In addition to education, video tutorials can explain to business owners how to enroll in real-time energy use monitoring tools to track energy use compared to historic levels and within the community through the EnergyStarTM Portfolio Manager, or other tools offered by third-party providers.
+The educational materials will also be provided as part of routine regulatory processes, such as applying for or renewing licenses or permits and undergoing health and safety inspections, and through the Business Environmental Resource Center.